-These delicious almond shortbread cookies are crunchy and so easy to make!
+These delicious almond shortbread cookies that are dipped in chocolate and sprinkled with toasted almonds are crunchy and so easy to make!

 Today I am sharing my almond shortbread cookies.
 I love shortbread cookies.
 They are delicious and so easy to make.
 With 3 simple ingredients, you can make basic shortbread crunchy cookies.